-Eleanor Wilson is a research fellow in the Nottingham Centre for the Advancement of Research in supportive, palliative and End of life care (NCARE).
+Eleanor Wilson is a Senior Research Fellow in NCARE (Nottingham Centre for the Advancement of Research in supportive, palliative and End of life care).
 Her background is in social science with an MSc in Medical Social Anthropology and PhD in Health Studies.
 She has worked on a range of projects investigating patient and family experiences of illness, staff roles and service evaluations.

 Eleanor's work focuses on the provision of care for those affected by neurological conditions.
 This is linked to her doctoral study exploring the needs of those affected by Huntington's disease and the health care staff who provide their care.
 She is currently involved in the research theme looking at the management of medications in the home environment.